ehlesp/smallab-k8s-pve-guide/G012 - Host hardening 06 ~ Network hardening with sysctl.md

 See how Proxmox VE already has its own files, the ones with the `pve` string in their names.
 Also notice that the `sysctl.conf` file will be read **twice**: first as `99-sysctl.conf`, and last as `sysctl.conf`.

-> **BEWARE!**
+> [!IMPORTANT]
+> **The `sysctl` configuration files get sorted in memory by their names**\
 > All configuration files are sorted (after being loaded) in memory by their filename in lexicographic order, **regardless of the directories they're in**.
+>
-If multiple files specify the same option, the entry in the file with the **lexicographically last name** will take precedence.
+> If multiple files specify the same option, the entry in the file with the **lexicographically last name** will take precedence.
 Thus, the configuration in a certain file may either be replaced completely (by placing a file with the same name in a directory with higher priority), or individual settings might be changed (by specifying additional settings in a file with a different name that is ordered later).

-So, the previous file list would be applied by **sysctl** in the following _lexicographical_ order.
+So, the previous file list would be applied by `sysctl` in the following _lexicographical_ order.

 1. `10-pve-ct-inotify-limits.conf`
 2. `50-pid-max.conf`